Grajales/Reproducible_Research/README.md

 Reproducible Research Coursera Course Project 1

 Folder file content:
-(1) The file PA1_Template.Rmd contains the code and the plots for Project 1 (2) The activity.csv file contains the data used by the PA1_Template.Rmd file
+(1) The file "PA1_Template.Rmd" contains the code and the plots for Project 1 (2) The "activity.csv" file contains the data used by the PA1_Template.Rmd file

 The following summarizes the project data:
 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.